 Complications of Acne

 Acne is usually a temporary problem, unfortunately, acne scars can be permanent.
 Scars are part of the body’s natural healing process and usually occurs when acne affects deeper layers of the skin such as cystic or nodular acne.
 When the healing process is excessive it results in unsightly keloid scars.
 Read more

 Post Inflammatory Hyperpigmentation

-These appear as dark spots on the skin and are termed as post inflammatory hyperpigmentation.
-As the name suggest, it occurs after the inflammation of the pimple has subsided.
+These appear as dark spots on the skin and are termed as post-inflammatory hyperpigmentation.
+As the name suggests, it occurs after the inflammation of the pimple has subsided.
 These marks can be removed completely.
 Read more

 1. Medicated Topicals